Richarde2312/Richarde2312/README.md

 # 👋 Hi, I'm Richardé Wihby

-🎓 Recent Information Technology graduate from the University of the West Indies (UWI), passionate about building real-world tech solutions.
-I specialize in software development, network management, and cybersecurity, with a strong foundation in Java, Python, and web technologies.
+🎓 I’m a Information Technology graduate from the University of the West Indies with a passion for problem-solving and innovation.
+My academic and project experience spans software development, networking, and cybersecurity, with hands-on skills in Java, Python, HTML/CSS, and database management.

 ## 💼 About Me